thomasple/FeNNol-PMC/ANI/README.md

+## Licence
+The ANI models are distributed under the MIT licence.
+See the `LICENCE` file in this folder for more information.

 ## Manually converting the models
-To manually convert the ANI models for the TorchANI library, use the provided `convert_ani.ipynb` notebook.
+To manually convert the ANI models from the TorchANI library, use the provided `convert_ani.ipynb` notebook.
 The notebook uses the `torchani` library to load the models and the `fennol` library to save the models in the `.fnx` format.
 Both libraries must be installed in the same environment to run the notebook.

-## Licence
-The ANI models are distributed under the MIT licence.
-See the `LICENCE` file in this folder for more information.